FMMT666/launchpad.py/README.md

       MAKE SURE THE LAUNCHPAD PRO IS IN LIVE MODE!
-      To enter live mode, hold the SETUP bottom on the top left and push the top left matrix button (should be green).
+      To enter live mode, hold the SETUP bottom on the top left and push the top left matrix button ('green' in setup-mode ).

       IT WON'T WORK IN OTHER MODES (Note, Fader, Drums or Programming).